-The MCA is hereby publishing this document to provide market players and interested parties with the opportunity to comment on the findings prior to adopting final proposals.
+The MCA has provided market players and interested parties with the opportunity to comment on the findings prior to notifying this decision.

-The MCA is carrying out this market review in consultation with, where appropriate, with an agreement with the National Competition Authority ('the NCA') under article 4 of the MCA Act.

-In line with the cooperation agreement signed on 20th May 2005 between the MCA and the Office of Fair Competition, succeeded by the Office for Competition forming part of the Malta Competition and Consumer Affairs Authority ('the MCCAA'), the MCA shall initiate a two-week consultation exercise with the MCCAA.
-The MCA will be publishing any comments forwarded by the MCCAA at a later stage in the response to this consultation document.
+The MCA has also carried out this market review in consultation with, where appropriate, with an agreement with the National Competition Authority ('the NCA') under article 4 of the MCA Act.
+This is in line with the cooperation agreement signed on 20th May 2005 between the MCA and the Office of Fair Competition, succeeded by the Office for Competition forming part of the Malta Competition and Consumer Affairs Authority ('the MCCAA').